Pemba, Mozambique: Demographics

-Port

-Pemba is a potential site for a deepwater port.

 Municipality

 The municipality of Pemba covers 100 km2 and recorded 201,846 people in the 2017 census.
-The actual settlement, however, is mostly just the tip facing into the bay, with most of the land undeveloped.
+The actual settlement, however, is mostly just the tip that faces the bay, with most of the land undeveloped.

 Climate

 Pemba has a tropical savanna climate (Köppen climate classification Aw).
 Temperatures fluctuate little throughout the year due to the city's tropical location and closeness to the equator.
 It has only two seasons.
 The wet season is from December to April and brings heavy but reliable rainfall, the wettest month typically being March with an average rainfall of 202.2 mm.
 Conversely, the dry season stretches from May to November and brings marginally cooler temperatures, sunny skies, and very little rain, the driest month typically being September with an average rainfall of 2.2 mm.
 Humidity is very high during the wet season, averaging 80-90%, but is much lower in the dry season.
 The warmest months are January and February and the coolest is July.